marcoparello/CTF-Writeups/n00bzCTF-2024/OSINT/PastebinX.md

 ![](../images/pastebinx-part-2.png)

-I then click on `Untitled`, which resulted in:
+I then clicked on `Untitled`, which resulted in:

 ![](../images/pastebinx-part-3.png)

-I searched `Twitter User ID from username` on Google, and found ` ilo.so/twitter-id/`:
+Since I needed to find the Twitter user ID of `@Abhinav78082932`, I searched `Twitter User ID from username` on Google, and clicked on `ilo.so/twitter-id/`, which resulted in:

 ![](../images/pastebinx-part-4.png)